IsamBenS/FCSGenerator2/README.md

 # FCSGenerator2
-Shiny App meant to generate highly customizable FCS files from scratch or use cytometry data to generate "ground truth" files which can then be used as a reference when benchmarking alrogithms.
+Shiny App meant to generate "ground truth" FCS files for benchmarking dimension reduction and clustering algorithms.
+FCSGenerator allows creating highly customizable FCS files from scratch or by use of clustered cytometry data.

 ## Requirements